EsanRAHIMI/EsanRahimi/README.md

 ## 🚀 Achievements

-- Successfully launched the Jarvis Intelligent Task Planner.
+- Successfully launched the Tell Me Intelligent Task Planner.
 - Developed and marketed multiple innovative products at TCH.
 - Created engaging AI courses for a diverse audience on YouTube.
+- Founded Mivestan.com and TaminBar.com, pioneering online retail and wholesale stores for fresh produce in the Middle East.

 ## 💬 Let's Connect!